 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-The Downtown Auburn neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
+One of the unique characteristics of the Downtown Auburn neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
 Also of note is NeighborhoodScout's research finding that the Downtown Auburn neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Downtown Auburn community truly stands out from the rest in this regard.

 Also, one of the really interesting characteristics about the Downtown Auburn neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.8% of college-friendly places to live in the state of Alabama.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.